sajinieKavindya/docs-mi/en/docs/reference/connectors/pulsar-connector/pulsar-connector-reference.md

         </tr>
     </table>

-??? note "PULSARSECURE"
+??? note "PULSAR SECURE"
-    This operation allows you to initialize a secure and authorized connection to Apache Pulsar.
+    This operation allows you to initialize a secure and authenticated connection to Apache Pulsar.
     <table>
         <tr>
             <th>Parameter Name</th>